 We store your IP address for the purposes of preventing fraud, theft of data, and misuse of our computer systems.

 An IP address is like a telephone number that computers (and other devices) use to identify each other over the internet.
 It is not possible to identify an individual from their IP address alone — identifying someone personally would require information from their Internet Service Provider (ISP).
-The data that your ISP holds about you is also subject to the Data Protection Act.
+The data that your ISP holds about you is also subject to the GDPR and the Data Protection Act.
 We would only attempt to obtain personal data from an ISP in the case of suspected fraud, data theft, or another criminal act taking place on our computer systems.